cockroachlabs/workshop_labs/troubleshooting/README.md

 ![cpu](media/cpu.png)

 Notice how node 10 and 7 have very high CPU usage compared to all other nodes.
-Take notice of the TPS and P99 latency, too.
+Take notice in the **Summary** of the values for QPS and P99 latency, too.

 Check the latency for these 2 queries.
 Open the **Statements** page or review the scrolling stats in your terminal.